Foundation in Business

 Get ready to study an undergraduate business degree.
 This foundation year gives you the essential skills you’ll need for learning at university.
 It’s ideal if you want to top up your academic skills, or if you’re returning to education after a break.

-You can personalise your learning experience by studying modules like Business Fundamentals, Tourism and Global Issues.
-You’ll also choose an undergraduate module, learning alongside students who are already in their first year of their undergraduate degree.
+You can personalise your learning experience by studying modules like Business Fundamentals, Global Issues, Tourism and Hospitality.

 Completing the programme guarantees you a place on one of our degrees, such as Business and Management or International Tourism and Hospitality Management.
 During your Foundation, you’ll have opportunities to build your skills and knowledge through a variety of assessment types, including essays and reports, and presentations.
 Also you’ll get to create films, websites and posters, and write blogs.